shawndacosta/G20-AI-PROJECT/README.md

 ## 🔍 Key Takeaways
 - The *Random Forest* model provided the best performance, achieving strong accuracy on most price ranges.
-- Location remains the most influential factor in price prediction, justifying the use of state encoding and city target encoding.
+- Location is the key factor, which is why we use state and city encoding.
-- The *interactive interface* greatly improves usability, enabling real-time predictions without requiring direct interaction with the model or code.
+- The interactive interface makes it easy to get predictions in real time, without touching the code.

 ## 📉 Model Accuracy Across Price Ranges